SciSpike/nodejs-support/README.md

 See `src/main/index.js` or `src/main/entities/index.js` for examples

 ## `contexts`

+> DEPRECATION NOTE:
+> This functionality has been rebranded and released as [`@northscaler/continuation-local-storage`](https://www.npmjs.com/package/@northscaler/continuation-local-storage).

 Contexts allow you to place information in a continuation-local storage space (like Java's thread-local storage).